 The Educational Theatre Association offers a variety of options to recognize individuals or schools making outstanding contributions to the field of theatre education.
-The application process for the 2019-2020 school year is now closed.
-The 2020-2021 cycle will open in the fall.
+The 2020-2021 cycle is now open.
 Past recipients of awards can be viewed in the Awards library.

 The Stephen Schwartz Musical Theatre Teacher of the Year Award is presented by The ASCAP Foundation and the Educational Theatre Association.
 This award recognizes the highest level of achievement for a high school or middle school musical theatre teacher.
 Nominations for a working theatre teacher (not retired) who produces musicals at their school may be submitted by anyone (self, student, peer, principal, etc.).
-Deadline: March 15.
+Opening soon!
+Deadline: April 1.

 The Educational Theatre Association Hall of Fame Award is presented annually to up to five EdTA members who have dedicated twenty or more years to promoting educational theatre.
 Deadline: April 1.

 The Educational Theatre Association Outstanding School Award is given annually to a maximum of twelve high schools (up to three per region) with theatre programs that exemplify and promote high standards in educational theatre.
 Deadline: April 1.